Zack & Wiki: Quest for Barbaros' Treasure: Development

 According to Takeshita, the Wii Remote lent itself well to this kind of gameplay: "We wanted players to be able to enjoy the puzzle solving aspects of the game without getting bogged down with complicated controls".
 One of the team's goals was to successfully combine cognitive puzzle solving with the physical gestures using the Wii Remote.
 They had technical difficulty fine-tuning this gesture system to be used by anybody, as all players gesture differently.
 Although Zack & Wiki was initially designed for players in their early teens, Takeshita was confident that the game could be enjoyed by players of all ages.
 The game's inclusion of both logically and instinctively solved puzzles, as well its colorful cel-shaded presentation and mostly traditional storyline and characters, were also designed to appeal to wide range of audiences.
-The design team decided in the early stages of the game's development that if the player dies, he or she must start that specific puzzle over from the beginning.
-Because many people complained about this aspect in the game's testing phase in America, they added the ability of the player to buy his or her way back to life.
+The design team decided in the early stages of the game's development that if the player dies, they must start that specific puzzle over from the beginning.
+Because many people complained about this aspect in the game's testing phase in America, they added the ability of the player to buy their way back to life.
 From the project's start, Zack & Wiki was designed as a single-player video game.
 About midway though development, the design team decided to include the "guide cursor system", in which additional people may use their own Wii Remotes to aid the player by drawing and pointing out elements with cursors.
 Takeshita emphasized that this system would create a kind of "party-style atmosphere" for those wanting to enjoy the game with friends.
 Although Nintendo Wi-Fi Connection support was announced for the game when it was first revealed, this feature was later dropped.